What's it like for students at WGU?

 Cyber Security Architect

-Cyber security architects will have to have a bachelor's degree in order to be qualified for this position.
-Many will need to also have a master's degree in order to be competitive.
-Experience also plays an important role in being qualified for a job as a cyber security architect.
+In order to be qualified for a cyber security architect position, you will have to have a bachelor's degree.
+You may also need to have a master's degree in order to be competitive.
+Experience plays an important role in being qualified for a job as a cyber security architect.
 Cyber security architects need to understand vulnerability assessments, network development, penetration testing, hacking, and more.

 The BLS predicts that security architecture careers will grow 6% in the next ten years.
 This is on par with the national average for job growth in the United States.
 Cybersecurity is a continually growing and expanding field as professionals are working to meet the security needs of organizations around the world.